Felerius/planck-layout/Readme.md

 function as the respective modifiers when held, but output a parenthesis or escape respectively when tapped.
 Ideally, the `'` key would also function as a control key when held, however this causes technical problems: quickly using shift combined with `'` sometimes causes `('` to be output rather than `"`.
-This is not a problem for ESC since it is rarely combined with shift.
-Unfortunately, all keys on the right border are either useful with key repeat or often used with shift, ruling them out for a second ctrl key.
+While QMK provides several settings related to the tap/hold functionality, I have not found a combination that works reliably in this case.
+Unfortunately, neither backspace (often held for key repeat) nor `]` (often used with shift) are good candidates for a right side control key either.

 ### Colemak base layer